RisingToTheSky/Binary-Search-Trees/README.md

-# Template
+# Binary Search Trees

-This is my template repository for future projects with JavaScript.
+This is my Binary Search Trees project for The Odin Project.